The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 Server API

 The Chat API provides endpoints for sending messages and managing conversation sessions.
+It supports two response modes: a plain JSON response for simple request/response workflows, and a streaming SSE response for real-time progress and text updates.

 Endpoints